hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 clientConfig.getNetworkConfig().addAddress("10.90.0.1", "10.90.0.2:5702");
 ```

-Second step, "HazelcastInstance should be initialized to connect to the cluster".
+Second step is the initialization of HazelcastInstance to be connected to the cluster.

 ```java
 HazelcastInstance client = HazelcastClient.newHazelcastClient(clientConfig);